 How Do ATS Work?

 Here’s what happens when you send your resume in response to a job posting:

 - The document is put into a database or ATS, along with thousands of other resumes, for various kinds of jobs they’re trying to fill.

-- To match candidates to jobs, the database sifts through the resumes and parses their content for relevant keywords put into the system, associated with particular jobs.
+- The ATS attempts to match candidates to jobs.
+The database sifts through the resumes and parses their content for relevant keywords, associated with particular jobs.

 - Resumes are not selected if they are incorrectly formatted, don’t contain enough of the right keywords, or don’t fit the bill in some other way.

 Among the problems when your candidacy is filtered through ATS:

 - Job seekers uploading their resumes probably don’t know how to properly format their resumes to make it through ATS.

 - Job seekers probably don’t know how to get enough of the right keywords in their resumes without “keyword packing” or “keyword stuffing”, which can flag them as spam.

 - With some 200 different ATS in use today, there is no standardization for applicants to rely on and follow.
 Formatting and keyword density that works with one ATS may not work with another.